mozilla/areweslimyet/faq/faq.md

 Firefox remembers how much memory it used at its peak, its memory usage should not significantly increase over time.

+## How can I request additional AWSY tests on specific changesets or try pushes?

+Mozillians with access to the MoCo network can queue additional tests themselves at [albus's status page][albus].
+Select the type of build, fill in the requested information, and press Queue.
+Tests take about ninety minutes, and will appear on the main AWSY page within five minutes of completing.

+The tester also allows you to queue builds on a custom series, which will be visible at http://areweslimyet.com/?series=foo rather than the main dataset.
+This is useful for try builds or other builds that arn't part of mozilla-inbound and don't make sense to include in the main plot.

+#### But...
+I don't have access to your fancy network!

+Never fear!
+The valliant memory knights in [IRC][] (irc.mozilla.org,
+\#memshrink) can queue additional tests on your behalf, just ask.

 ## This is all well and good, but my Firefox still leaks like a sieve.

 We're sorry to hear that, and we'd like to help.
 Here are some diagnostics you